davelively14/resurgens/README.md

 # Resurgens

-My website with portfolio.
+This is my personal website, displaying my portfolio, background, and contact information.
+I have used Elixir/Phoenix for the backend and ReactJS with Redux for the front end.
+I have created each React component from scratch, complete with CSS styling for animation and formatting.

 Current release version: n/a
-Current version on [github](https://github.com/davelively14/resurgens): 0.1c
+Current version on [github](https://github.com/davelively14/resurgens): 0.2d

 ## Todo